-Particulars Number of Shareholders Number of Equity Shares Aggregate number of shareholders and the outstanding shares in the suspense account lying as on 1st April, 2021 23 6,403 Number of shareholders who approached the Company for transfer of shares from suspense account during the year Number of shareholders to whom shares were transferred from suspense account during the year Aggregate number of shareholders and the outstanding shares in the suspense account lying as on 31st March, 2022 23 6,403
+Particulars Number of Shareholders Number of Equity Shares Aggregate number of shareholders and the outstanding shares in the suspense account lying as on 1st April, 2022 23 6,403 Number of shareholders who approached the Company for transfer of shares from suspense account during the year Number of shareholders to whom shares were transferred from suspense account during the year No. of shares transferred to IEPF Authority during the year 2022-23 (20) (5,194) Aggregate number of shareholders and the outstanding shares in the suspense account lying as on March 31, 2023 3 1,209

-The voting rights on these shares in the suspense account as on March 31, 2022 shall remain frozen till the rightful owner claims the shares.
+The voting rights on these shares in the suspense account as on March 31, 2023 shall remain frozen till the rightful owner claims the shares.